expo/expo/docs/versions/unversioned/guides/configuration.md

    - `associatedDomains`

-      Associated Domains for the standalone app.
+      An array that contains Associated Domains for the standalone app.

 - `android`